QuickBooks Online Best Practices

 1. Make sure your income accounts are set up properly in QBO, and then link your serviceminder Services to those income accounts.
 This way, you won’t see revenue showing up in odd places in QBO.

-Sending QBO Payments to serviceminder
+Sending QBO Payments to ServiceMinder

 1. Go to Control Panel > Integrations > Accounting tab.

-1. And turn on this feature.
+1. And turn on the Import Payments feature.

 1. Then click Save.